AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 Virima 6.1.1 and AWS Assume Role Support

-Static IAM access keys for CMDB discovery carry long-lived exposure risk, cannot scale across multiple accounts securely, and create key management overhead that most IT teams never adequately address.
-AWS Assume Role with STS and External ID solves all three problems: temporary credentials eliminate persistent exposure, the Assume Role pattern scales across accounts, and External ID prevents confused deputy attacks.
+Static IAM access keys for CMDB discovery carry long-lived exposure risk, cannot scale across multiple accounts securely, and create key management overhead that most IT teams never fully address.
+AWS Assume Role with STS and External ID solves all three problems: short-lived credentials remove persistent exposure, the Assume Role pattern scales across accounts without distributing static keys, and External ID prevents confused deputy attacks at the SaaS layer.